 The first foray into the cloud for FuseFX happened around the same time they opened offices in New York and Vancouver.
 They wanted to use each office as needed for production work and rendering, but had an immediate problem of transferring data between locations.
 For that, FuseFX designed its own synchronization software powered by their own proprietary production platform, Nucleus.

 That left them with the issue of scaling their cloud computing capabilities.
 The initial version of their virtual render farm ran on a single, high-powered instance on AWS, but the storage architecture couldn’t handle more than 200 to 300 virtual machines.
 To run more instances, they needed fast, clustered storage.

-Besides QF2, the FuseFX pipeline uses EC2 Spot Instances for scalable, low-cost computing, Deadline for queue management and managing bids for the spot instances, Thinkbox Marketplace usage-based licensing (UBL) for flexible licensing, and V-Ray for rendering.
+Besides Qumulo, the FuseFX pipeline uses EC2 Spot Instances for scalable, low-cost computing, deadline for queue management and managing bids for the spot instances, Thinkbox Marketplace usage-based licensing (UBL) for flexible licensing, and V-Ray for rendering.
 Here is an illustration of the pipeline:

-The QF2 cluster was put to the test when FuseFX was working on episodes of The Tick.
+The Qumulo cluster was put to the test when FuseFX was working on episodes of The Tick.
 Download the full FuseFX case study (PDF, 8 pages) to find out how their cloud pipeline held up.
-Jason Fotter, co-founder and CTO of FuseFX presented their use of the AWS cloud at this year’s AWS re:Invent.
+Jason Fotter, co-founder and CTO of FuseFX presented their use of the AWS cloud at AWS re:Invent 2017.
 You can watch the presentation here:

 We’re engineers, builders, craftsmen and artists.
 We build products that are always on, that never lose data, and that store and retrieve data fast.
 Connect with us on social media!